-- Python language version 3.9 can be gotten at python.org/downloads.
+- Python language version 3.11.5 can be gotten at python.org/downloads.
 This includes the IDLE development environment, help files, modules and other parts of the standard distribution.
 You will need to get Python and install it on your personal desktop and/or laptop computer.
 You can download Python for Windows, Mac or Linux environments.
-There is no charge for Python.
-Be aware that Python 3.9 cannot be used on Windows 7 or earlier. - PythonTutor, a program for stepping through and visualizing the execution of Python code at pythontutor.com. - Wingware 101 IDE, which can be downloaded for various platforms at wingware.com/downloads/wingide-101. - Thonny IDE, downloadable from thonny.org. - The Community Edition of the PyCharm IDE jetbrains.com/pycharm. - The Mu development environment, available at codewith.mu and various other online resources.
+There is no charge for Python. - PythonTutor, a program for stepping through and visualizing the execution of Python code at pythontutor.com. - Wingware 101 IDE, which can be downloaded for various platforms at wingware.com/downloads/wingide-101. - Thonny IDE, downloadable from thonny.org. - The Community Edition of the PyCharm IDE jetbrains.com/pycharm. - The Mu development environment, available at codewith.mu and various other online resources.